tvhuong13/hello-world/README.md

 # hello-world
 hi humans!
-Hubot here, I like Vietnamese people very much.
+Hubot here, I really like Vietnamese people
 Because they are so friendly and affectionate.